ilanschnell/mastermind/README.md

 descriptions of the algorithm very confusing, and it took me a while to get to the bottom of how it works.
 So what follows is my own description.

-The algorithm that progressively reduces the number of possible codes.
+The algorithm progressively reduces the number of possible codes.
 It starts by taking creating a list of all 1296 (6^4) possible codes `S`, and an initial guess of `BBGG`.
 Obviously, a response of `(4, 0)` terminates the algorithm.